dpep/berater_rb/README.md

 * `capacity` - override the limiter's capacity for this call
 * `cost` - the relative cost of this piece of work, default is 1

+`.utilization` - a Float representing how much capacity is being used as a fraction of the limit.
+Values > 1 denote the limiter is overloaded.

 ### Berater::Lock
 Created when a call to `.limit` is successful.